soft-way/openstack/Pike_LXD_compute_node.md

 \# uname -a

 ## install zfs
-Compile zfs from source refer to [Appendix A][A], then put zfs rpms into repo local server (Appendix B).
+Compile zfs from source refer to [AppendixA][1], then put zfs rpms into repo local server (Appendix B).

 You can also put repo into [bintray](https://www.bintray.com) for global access.
 Refer to Appendix C